 Chef of his Michelin-starred restaurant La Marine (Noirmoutier), Alexandre Couillon is a true icon of gastronomy, recognized worldwide for his exceptional expertise and culinary creativity.

-“I am very happy to be a jury member for the new edition of the Trophée Jean Rougié.
+“I am very happy to be a jury member for the new edition of the Trophée Rougié.
 It’s my turn to participate and leave my island of Noirmoutier to discover the culinary talents of a new generation of chefs centered around foie gras.
 I hope to be astonished by the candidates and maybe find a touch of the sea in some dishes.”

 Honorary Jury President (Canada)